neuronsimulator/nrn/programming/timer.rst

     Description:
-        Execute a python function at the end of each interval specified by timer.seconds(interval).
+        Execute a Python function at the end of each interval specified by timer.seconds(interval).
         The timer must be started and can be stopped.
         A Timer is used to implement the :menuselection:`NEURON Main Menu --> Tools --> MovieRun` in :file:`nrn/lib/hoc/movierun.hoc`